Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 You pull a heavy load of towels out of the dryer, expecting them to be warm, fluffy, and ready to fold.
 Instead, they are lukewarm and distinctly damp.
 Frustrating, right?
 You toss them back in, dial up another 45-minute cycle, and hope for the best.
 If this is a regular occurrence in your laundry room, you might assume your appliance is on its last legs or that you have a severe mechanical failure on your hands.

+If you are searching "dryer: clothes still damp" in sheer frustration, you are not alone.
+A damp dryer is one of the most common household complaints.
 Before you start shopping for a replacement or calling in an expensive appliance repair technician, there is a simple, five-minute DIY fix you need to try.
 While a clogged exhaust vent is a famous culprit for poor drying performance, there is another highly common issue that causes a dryer to shut off prematurely.
-To get your laundry routine back on track, you likely just need to clean your dryer moisture sensor.
+To get your laundry routine back on track, you likely just need to learn how to clean your dryer sensor.

 How the Auto-Dry Function Actually Works